bodo-run/bodo/design.md

 This covers a broad range of scenarios so that once you add plugins or advanced features later, you’ll have confidence the base graph-loading logic remains solid.

 ## Development Plan

+Note:
+We use tokio for all processes management.
+Watch is a form of concurrency.

     1. Add plugin-specific tests.
 Include tests for each plugin lifecycle method (on_init, on_graph_build, etc.).
 Verify that plugins correctly modify node metadata and respond to errors.
     2. Expand concurrency tests: